-Policy No. 3357:15-13-19 Revised: 03/11/2016 Page 1 of 1 Revised: 06/07/2021
+Policy No. 3357:15-13-19 Page 1 of 1 Effective: 03/12/2015 Revised: 03/11/2016 Revised: 06/07/2021

 Stark State College graduates who have achieved outstanding academic success will be recognized with academic honors.
 The College grants honors on the basis of the student's cumulative grade point average and/or the Honors Program requirements.
 To be eligible for the following academic honors, graduates in a declared major must meet the criteria indicated: